fahmidur/sfr-lisp-r1/README.md

 - Write a Lisp interpreter using the object-system created in C.

 - Common object methods:
-  - `new`      -- constructor
+  - `new`      -- Constructor.
-  - `del`      -- destructor
+  - `del`      -- Destructor.
-  - `clone`    -- cloner
+  - `clone`    -- Clone this object.
-  - `cmp`      -- compare, returns -1, 0, 1
+  - `cmp`      -- Compare with another object, returns -1, 0, 1.
-  - `print`    -- print yourself
+  - `print`    -- Print this object.

-## Major Components
+## Design and Major Components

+### The C Object System

+TODO: Add notes about the object system.

+### The C Garbage Collector

+TODO: Add notes about the garbage collector

 ### The Tokenizer

-The tokenizer should return a flat List of objects where each object is either:
+The tokenizer should return a flat Object<List> of Objects where each Object is either:
-- String
+- `Object<String>` -- Basic String type Object
-- Number
+- `Object<Number>` -- Basic Number type Object
-- Symbol -- Parenthesis and BareWords
+- `Object<Symbol>` -- Parenthesis and BareWords

+The current Tokenizer, written a long time ago, returns a stream-like thing, that spits out a series of tokens each time it is called.
+This design has some issues and is being scrapped.
+These tokens are of type Token, an object that refers to slices of the stream.
+This has many drawbacks and issues.

+Instead, the new and current tokenizer returns a complete List of Objects.

-There is no reason to have a temporary Token type object which points to objects which will be later created during parsing regardless.
+There is no reason to have 'streams' which implies there is some value in partial tokenization.
+There is no reason to have a temporary Token type object which points to objects which will be later created during parsing anyway.

-Unlike the current broken Tokenizer, we will return a complete List, there is no reason to have 'streams' which implies there is some value in partial tokenization.
-At the moment, we cannot see any value in doing it this way.

 ### The Parser